Skip to main content

 Years went by — 25 years, to be exact.
 She got married.
 Her household continued to grow, and life continued to get more hectic.
 "After a little while, it became mostly about my children, and I'm happy with that decision."

 Mofield-Boswell doesn't regret her decision to put family first.
 She has a comfortable life, filled with love.
-A dedicated mother — she has always pushed
+A dedicated mother — she has always

 This post contains a listing of organizations currently accepting job and internnship applications, as well as any available volunnteer opportunities.
 The post is divided into local and international postings.
 Remember, regardless of your regional or thematic concentration, work experience in your feild of interest is always important.
 For example, if you're interested in working in international development and working with children, starting off with an organization like the Nest can give you wonderful topical expertise in how to work with children.
 If you are interested in working in global health, working with an orgainzation like AVOL shows you are dedicated to health care provision both locally and internationally.
 This list will be updated periodically.
+Local Opportunities Comparative Politics

 By Lori Minter